Hiimus/veggie-time/README.md

 - All fields are prefilled with current stored information.

-- Ingredients and Instructions have a button that add a new line.
+- Ingredients and Instructions have a button that adds a new line.

-- User can click the "Cancel" button to cancel the editing and be directed to home page.
+- Users can click the "Cancel" button to cancel the editing and be directed to the home page.

-- User can click the "Save changes" button to save the changes and edit a recipe.
+- Users can click the "Save changes" button to save the changes and edit a recipe.

 - A flash message will let the user know the editing was successful.